TSR, Inc.: Final years: Financial trouble and sale (1995–1997)

 TSR's old deal with Random House, which had been mutually beneficial in the 1980s, began to be used by TSR in ways that would paper over short-term financial problems.
 Since TSR was paid up front on the assumption that shipped goods would ultimately sell, TSR began shipping overstock to Random House to generate loans on demand.
 This caused people in the know at TSR to call it the "Banco de Random House".
 It also dulled TSR's internal sense of which products were selling, leading to overprinting of niche products.
 Ben Riggs cites the introductory product DragonStrike as an example, which sold well but was vastly overprinted.
 The extra copies were still sent to Random House to generate loans, however.
 The result was a steadily expanding "debt bubble" with Random House as returns of product soared.
 Random House eventually noticed something was amiss, and began demanding TSR shrink its debt load with them—around $11.8 million in June 1995.
 Random House sued TSR in April 1996 for repayment.

 Despite total sales of around $40 million in 1995, TSR ended 1996 with little in cash reserves, and the company was deep in debt.
 Random House returned an unexpectedly high percentage of unsold stock, including the year's inventory of unsold novels and sets of Dragon Dice, and charged a fee of several million dollars.
 Random House returned around $14 million of product between 1995 and 1997.
 TSR found itself in a cash crunch.
 With no cash, TSR was unable to pay their printing and shipping bills.
 J. B. Kenehan, the logistics company that handled TSR's pre-press, printing, warehousing, and shipping, refused to do any more work.
 Since the logistics company had the production plates for key products such as core D&D books, there was no means of printing or shipping core products to generate income or secure short-term financing.
-The company laid off thirty staff members in December 1996, and other employees including James M. Ward quit over disagreements about how the company managed the crisis.
+The company laid off thirty staff members in December 1996, and other employees including Jim Ward quit over disagreements about how the company managed the crisis.
 In large part due to the need to refund Random House, TSR began 1997 more than $30 million in debt.
 TSR was threatened by lawsuits due to unpaid freelancers as well as missing royalties, but TSR made sufficient earnings from products already shipped to stores to keep their remaining staff paid through the first half of 1997.
 With no viable financial plan for TSR's survival, Lorraine Williams sold the company to Wizards of the Coast in 1997 in a deal brokered by Five Rings Publishing Group (FRPG).